R290797/jump_adventure/README.md

     - "Wrap Around Movement - PyGame Thursdays 29" by codemy.com: https://youtu.be/NzCulpYC0p8?si=pC2ub_RixVEi9ekQ
     - "How to make an enemy follow the player in pygame" by Stack Overflow: https://stackoverflow.com/questions/20044791/how-to-make-an-enemy-follow-the-player-in-pygame
     - GitHub Repositories: Referenced for certain coding patterns and solutions.

+## PyTest and CI
+Tests for the Game have been implemented in the `test.py` file.
+Because they are Testing the actual happenings within the game and need to render certain objects, running these test requires running the command line code: `pytest -p no:warnings test.py`

+CI has been integrated, due to the complex nature of the PyGame Frame, placeholder Assertions are being used, referencing the `ci-test.py` file.
+The Are acting as a placeholder for now, to allow for a proper Setup of CI.
+These are subject to change, should the project be continued.

+The `main.yml` was created with the assistance of LLM Tools.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.